MdSamsuzzohaShayon/youthspike-event-management/README.md

  - No need to show phone, email, or anything, Need to show name of the player and team they are on
  - Team logo is not showing

+ - **Sponsors**
+ - Some issue with sponsor, they  just somehow disappeared

  - **Single Match (public)**
  - Players need to be assign within 3 minutes or less according to clock